ShareTheMeal: History

 The app launched globally on November 12, 2015, for iOS and Android devices.
 The global launch campaign raised funds to give school meals to 20,000 Syrian children living in the Zaatari refugee camp in Jordan for one year.
 It was successfully completed in less than two months.

+The app allowed users to donate 40 cents, enough to provide a meal for a child in Africa, at the tap of a finger.

 Between January and April 2016, ShareTheMeal raised funds to support 2,000 mothers and their babies in Homs, Syria, for a full year.
-In spring 2016, the app raised funds to support 1,400 Syrian refugee children between the ages of three and four in Beirut.
-The goals was completed in less than seven weeks.
+In the spring of 2016, the app raised funds to support 1,400 Syrian refugee children between the ages of three and four in Beirut.
+The goal was completed in less than seven weeks.

-In February 2018 ShareTheMeal launched The Table, a unique peer to peer monthly giving program.
+In February 2018 ShareTheMeal launched The Table, a unique peer-to-peer monthly giving program.
 Using SCOPE, WFP's beneficiary management tool, members are paired with a unique family each month via real-time data.
 Monthly donors directly support families with cash assistance, so that they can purchase the food that best suits their family's needs.
 As of April 2020, there are over 20,000 monthly active subscribers.

-The donations are used as follows: 62% goes to the families in need, 28% is invested into fundraising and marketing, 6% to help run the organisation and 4% cover payment fees.
+The donations are used as follows: 62% goes to families in need, 28% is invested into fundraising and marketing, 6% to help run the organisation and 4% covers payment fees.